-To start out, you will want to clean your potatoes.
-This is easy.
+Make sure to do this before you do anything else.
+It’s super easy.
 Stick them under the faucet in your sink and scrub all the dirt off of them.
-Get them as clean as you like.

 Once your potatoes are good and clean, it’s time to start cutting them.
 Depending on the amount of potatoes you are cooking, you may need a lot of counter space for this.